Giuseppe Chiaravalloti

-Giuseppe Chiaravalloti (born 26 February 1934) is an Italian judge and politician, former President of Calabria.
+Giuseppe Chiaravalloti (26 February 1934 – 6 January 2025) was an Italian judge and politician, President of Calabria.

-Biography
+Life and career

 Born in Satriano, in province of Catanzaro, Chiaravalloti graduated in Law at the University of Genoa where, for a short time, he had as a classmate the future actor and screenwriter Paolo Villaggio.

 Judge career

 Chiaravalloti entered the magistracy in 1959 and was assigned to the district court of Crotone, being appointed a titular judge from 1964 to 1976 when he became an attorney in Catanzaro.

-In 1991 Chiaravalloti was assigned to the General Attorney of the Appellate court of Catanzaro, while from July 1997 to April 2000 he has been attorney general at the Appellate court of Reggio Calabria.
+In 1991, Chiaravalloti was assigned to the General Attorney of the Appellate court of Catanzaro, while from July 1997 to April 2000 he has been attorney general at the Appellate court of Reggio Calabria.

 After his experience as governor, Chiaravalloti was commissioner and vice-president of the Authority for the protection of personal data from 2005 to 2012.

 Political career

 Chiaravalloti became the official candidate of the House of Freedoms for the office of President of Calabria at the 2000 regional election and won, holding his seat for the following five years.